 Monorepos

 Miso has first-class support for monorepos.
-When configured, you can run workspace-scoped scripts using a clean workspace:script syntax, and Miso will automatically scope commands based on your current directory.
+When configured, you can run workspace-scoped scripts using the @workspace/script syntax, and Miso will automatically scope commands based on your current directory.

 Setup